robertdmunn/courier/README.md

 2. Configure jQuery's path and export:

-   Add a config for `System.paths` to `stealconfig.js` to tell steal where to find jQuery.
+   Add a config for `System.paths` to `courierconfig.js` to tell courier where to find jQuery.
 Add a config for `System.meta` to tell SystemJS that jQuery exports the "jQuery" variable.